Trinergy/gallery_submission/README.md

 Refresh my React knowledge, learn Docker and Golang on the fly while I'm at it.

 ## Acceptance Criteria
-Have a list of pictures where you are able to tag the images and preserve the tagged state after refresh
+- Gallery/List view of images
+- Images have tag/flag button
+- Tagged images are still rendered as tagged

 ## Requirements
 - docker (I used version 19.03.12)